Seton Hall and Indiana State meet in NIT - WTOP News

 Indianapolis; Thursday, 7 p.m.
 EDT

-BOTTOM LINE: Seton Hall and Indiana State meet in the National Invitation Tournament.
+BOTTOM LINE: Seton Hall and Indiana State square off in the National Invitation Tournament.

 The Pirates are 13-8 against Big East opponents and 11-4 in non-conference play.
-Seton Hall averages 73.6 points and has outscored opponents by 3.9 points per game.
+Seton Hall ranks third in the Big East with 36.1 points per game in the paint led by Kadary Richmond averaging 9.0.

 The Sycamores are 19-4 against MVC opponents.
-Indiana State is the leader in the MVC scoring 10.6 fast break points per game.
+Indiana State averages 17.8 assists per game to lead the MVC, paced by Julian Larry with 4.8.

-Isaiah Swope is shooting 35.9% from beyond the arc with 3.1 made 3-pointers per game for the Sycamores, while averaging 15.8 points.
-Ryan Conwell is shooting 56.2% and averaging 20.3 points over the past 10 games.
+Robbie Avila is shooting 53.9% and averaging 17.5 points for the Sycamores.
+Ryan Conwell is averaging 3.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Pirates: 7-3, averaging 74.7 points, 34.6 rebounds, 13.5 assists, 8.0 steals and 5.1 blocks per game while shooting 45.6% from the field.
 Their opponents have averaged 71.4 points per game.